freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

-Rebuilding an *Admin Workstation*
+Rebuilding an Admin Workstation
 ---------------------------------

-In cases where an *Admin Workstation* USB flash drive has been lost or destroyed, and no backup exists, it is possible to rebuild one.
+In cases where an Admin Workstation USB flash drive has been lost or destroyed, and no backup exists, it is possible to rebuild one.
 In order to do so, you'll need

  - physical access to the SecureDrop servers
  - 2 USB flash drives:

    - Tails Template drive
-   - 1 replacement *Admin Workstation* USB flash drive (USB3 and 16GB or better recommended)
+   - 1 replacement Admin Workstation USB flash drive (USB3 and 16GB or better recommended)

 The process requires experience with the Linux command line and Tails, and can take up to 3 hours.
-If a backup of the SecureDrop *Application Server* is available, :doc:`reinstalling the instance and restoring the backup <backup_and_restore>` may be simpler.
-An outline of the steps involved in rebuilding an *Admin Workstation* is as follows:
+If a backup of the SecureDrop Application Server is available, :doc:`reinstalling the instance and restoring the backup <backup_and_restore>` may be simpler.
+An outline of the steps involved in rebuilding an Admin Workstation is as follows:

  #.
 Prepare the USB flash drives.
  #.
-(Optional) Boot the *Application* and *Monitor Server* in single user mode and reset
+(Optional) Boot the *Application* and Monitor Server in single user mode and reset
     the shell admin account password.
  #.
-Set up SSH access for the new *Admin Workstation*.
+Set up SSH access for the new Admin Workstation.
  #.
-Retrieve SecureDrop configuration settings from the *Application* and *Monitor Server*.
+Retrieve SecureDrop configuration settings from the *Application* and Monitor Server.
  #.
-Back up and configure the *Application Server*.
+Back up and configure the Application Server.
  #.
 Run ``securedrop-admin install`` and ``securedrop-admin localconfig``
-    from the new *Admin Workstation*.
+    from the new Admin Workstation.
  #.
 Configure SSH-over-TOR.
  #.
 Complete post-rebuild tasks.

 .. important:: The rebuild process involves temporarily removing ``iptables``
-               rules on the *Application* and *Monitor Servers*, weakening their security.
+               rules on the *Application* and Monitor Servers, weakening their security.
 Because of this, it's important to complete the rebuild process promptly, to avoid leaving the servers in an insecure state.